Early Decision FAQ

-If I decide to remain on the wait list will I be considered for midyear admission, as well as in the fall?
+If I decide to remain on the wait list, will I be considered for midyear admission, as well as for the fall?

 Yes.
-We anticipate enrolling approximately 40 new students on campus in January 2015.
-We will consider all eligible wait list candidates for any available places at midyear.
-These students will be admitted to Colby’s fall semester programs in Salamanca, Spain or Dijon, France.
+We anticipate enrolling approximately 40 new students on campus in January 2016.
+We will consider all eligible wait-list candidates for any available places at midyear.
+These students will be admitted to Colby’s fall semester programs in Salamanca, Spain, or Dijon, France.

 What is the likelihood of being admitted from the wait list?

 It is impossible to predict.
-It is our goal each year to admit students from the wait list to achieve our enrollment target, rather than to exceed that target with our initial offers of admission.
-Last year we were able to enroll five students from the wait list for the fall semester; in the prior three years we enrolled nine, 16, and 38 students.
+It is our goal each year to admit students from the wait list to achieve our enrollment target rather than to exceed that target with our initial offers of admission.
+Last year we were able to enroll 20 students from the wait list for the fall semester; in the prior three years we enrolled five, nine, and 16 students.
 In some years we have been able to admit students from the wait list into our January group only.
 Our ability to make offers in part depends on the number of admitted students who enroll, which varies greatly from year to year.

 What other materials should I send?

-First, submit the online form no later than May 1.
+Submit the online form no later than May 1.
 In addition, we encourage you to write a letter (or e-mail) emphasizing your interest in Colby.
-Last, send any new academic information via e-mail such as updated grades, and any new information about academic or extracurricular accomplishments.
-Please direct any correspondence or new information by April 25 to Bill Jack, assistant director of admissions and financial aid, at firstname.lastname@example.org.
+You are also welcome to send new academic information such as updated grades and new information about academic or extracurricular accomplishments.
+Please direct any correspondence or new information to the Office of Admission at firstname.lastname@example.org by May 1.

 Is it worthwhile to come to campus for an interview or to have a second interview?
 What about an interview with an alumni volunteer?

-Interviews are not offered to wait list candidates.
+Interviews are not offered to wait-list candidates.
 Students on the wait list who have not yet visited campus and would like to do so in order to decide whether to remain active candidates for admission are welcome to come for a general information session and/or campus tour.
-Individual appointments with admissions staff are not available.
-Please do not visit on April 14 or April 21 as those days are reserved for admitted students.

 Will housing or course selection be affected?

-No. Housing assignments and course selection will be done over the summer and students admitted from the wait list will be treated like all other enrolling students.
+No. Housing assignments and course selection will be done over the summer, and students admitted from the wait list will be treated like all other enrolling students.
 Housing is guaranteed for all Colby students.